danielward27/flowjax/docs/index.rst

-FlowJax
+FlowJAX
 ===============
-FlowJax is a package for creating and fitting normalising flows in Jax.
+FlowJAX is a package for creating and fitting normalising flows in Jax.

 Installation
 ------------------------